Fasunle/trivia/backend/README.md

   - 'category'
   - 'answer'

+  i.e request body must be sent with the above payload

   Returns:
       string: Success message

 - search for a question if `request.data` dictionary have the field:

 - 'searchTerm'

+  i.e request body must be sent with the above payload

   Returns: